RackHD/docs/docs/rackhd/tftp_dhcp_server.rst

 .. literalinclude:: samples/dhcpd-non-rackhd.conf.noproxy

-Other DHCP Service Configuration
+Third-Party DHCP Service Configuration
-""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""

-The solutions of using other DHCP services in non-RackHD server are the same with in RackHD server.
-Just need to specify RackHD southbound IP address and port in DHCP configuration to `172.31.128.2`, `9080` in the example here.
+The solutions of using other DHCP services in separated server are the same with in RackHD server.
+Just need to specify RackHD southbound IP address and port in DHCP configuration to `172.31.128.2`, `9080` in the example.